orkestra/orkestra-transactor/CONTRIBUTING.md

 Contributing Guidelines
 =======================

-This document details the process you should follow when contributing code.
+This document details the process you should follow when contributing code to this project.

 Overview
 --------